Environmental counseling and litigation

 Tom Jackson handles all aspects of environmental law, including client counseling, permitting, trial court and appellate litigation, administrative hearings and arbitrations and legislative matters.
 He also helps clients assess proposed rules and other public documents such as Environmental Impact Statements.

-Mr. Jackson devotes much of his practice to advising corporations and other business entities on the federal regulation of natural resources, particularly the regulation of water, wetlands and endangered species.
+In addition, Mr. Jackson has substantial experience in advising corporations and other business entities on the federal regulation of natural resources, particularly the regulation of water, wetlands and endangered species.
 He provides counsel regarding the extent of federal jurisdiction over wetlands and other waters, the scope of regulated activities, alternatives analyses and related permitting standards and mitigation issues under Section 404 of the Clean Water Act.
 He has also counseled clients on regulatory requirements regarding discharges of storm water and has represented clients in connection with challenges to EPA storm water regulations.

 Mr. Jackson also has represented a number of clients on endangered species issues, including developers, energy companies, public agencies and trade associations.
 In this capacity, he has advised trade associations on policy related to the implementation of the Endangered Species Act and has counseled clients on proposed listings of species and designation of critical habitat as well as Section 7 issues.
 He has also helped clients prepare Habitat Conservation Plans and obtain incidental take permits, and represented clients in court on various ESA issues.